-While establishing the UV luminosity of our sample, we also obtain the UV-slope of each galaxy (except for PW6 which resides in the newly imaged region of SMACS0723 and thus only has F090W, F115W and F444W imaging available).
-This reveals a diversity in the UV-slopes of our sample, ranging from $-2.2<\beta<-1.4$.
-The majority of \pc\ galaxies have UV-slopes that are largely consistent with the average UV-slope measured from photometry at this redshift \citep[$\beta\sim -2.2$ at $z\sim 7.6$;][]{austin_epochs_2024}.
-These are consistent with the UV-slopes measured for non-core resident galaxies in A2744-PC-z7p9.
-However, two galaxies in our sample show distinctly redder UV-slopes, $\beta = -1.4$, PW3 and PW4.
-As discussed earlier, PW3 is likely an LRD, and hence we do not interpret its UV-slope.
-PW4 is the most UV-luminous galaxy in our sample, and while a mild increase in the UV-slope is expected with $M_{\rm UV}$ \citep[e.g.][]{saxena_hitting_2024}, this object is redder than expected given its UV luminosity.
-Given its luminosity and red UV-slope we hypothesis that PW4 likely represents the central galaxy resident within the core of this protocluster, akin to the massive core galaxies with red UV-slopes reported for A2744-PC-z7p9 in \cite{witten_before_2025}.
+While establishing the UV luminosity of our sample, we also obtained the UV slope of each galaxy (except for PW6, which resides in the newly imaged region of SMACS0723 and thus only has F090W, F115W, and F444W imaging available).
+This reveals a diversity in the UV slopes of our sample, ranging from $-2.2<\beta<-1.4$.
+The majority of \pc\ galaxies have UV slopes that are largely consistent with the average UV slope measured from photometry at this redshift \citep[$\beta\sim -2.2$ at $z\sim 7.6$;][]{austin_epochs_2024}.
+These are consistent with the UV slopes measured for non-core resident galaxies in A2744-PC-z7p9.
+However, two galaxies in our sample, PW3 and PW4, show distinctly redder UV slopes, $\beta = -1.4$.
+As discussed earlier, PW3 is likely an LRD and hence we do not interpret its UV slope.
+PW4 is the most UV-luminous galaxy in our sample.
+While a mild increase in the UV slope is expected with $M_{\rm UV}$ \citep[e.g.][]{saxena_hitting_2024}, this object is redder than expected given its UV luminosity.
+Based on its luminosity and red UV slope, we hypothesise that PW4 likely represents the central galaxy resident within the core of this protocluster, akin to the massive core galaxies with red UV slopes reported for A2744-PC-z7p9 in \cite{witten_before_2025}.